-The undersigned certifies, to the best of his or her knowledge and belief, that:
+The undersigned certi es, to the best of his or her knowledge and belief, that:

-(1) No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.

-(2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.

-(3) The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+- (1) No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for in uencing or attempting to in uence an of cer or employee of an agency, a Member of Congress, an of cer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modi cation of any Federal contract, grant, loan, or cooperative agreement. - (2) If any funds other than Federal appropriated funds have been paid or will be paid to any person for in uencing or attempting to in uence an of cer or employee of any agency, a Member of Congress, an of cer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form-LLL, Disclosure Form to Report Lobbying, in accordance with its instructions. - (3) The undersigned shall require that the language of this certication be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 1 for each such failure.
+This certi cation is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
+Submission of this certi cation is a prerequisite for making or entering into this transaction imposed by section 1352, title 31, U.S. Code.
+Any person who fails to le the required certi cation shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 a for each such failure.

-1 The amounts specified in Appendix A to Part 93 are updated annually, as adjusted in accordance with the Federal Civil Monetary Penalty Inflation Adjustment Act of 1990 (Pub.
-L. 101-140), as amended by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (section 701 of Pub.
+1 The amounts specified in Appendix A to Part 93 are updated annually, as adjusted in accordance with the Federal Civil Monetary Penalty In ation Adjustment Act of 1990 (Pub.
+L. 101-140), as amended by the Federal Civil Penalties In ation Adjustment Act Improvements Act of 2015 (section 701 of Pub.
 L. 114-74).
 Annually adjusted amounts are published at 45 CFR part 102.